zencart/documentation/content/dev/developer_environment.md

 ## Version Control

 Zen Cart is developed using GitHub version control.
 We encourage you to create a GitHub account, firstly to become aware of project activity, and secondly to encourage your input.
 Read the [section on Git](/dev/contributing/github_workflow/) to learn about the workflow that the project uses.

 ## Retaining the Default Directory Structure

 By default, warnings are displayed if you don't rename the `admin` folder and delete the `zc_install` folder.

-To eliminate these warnings but maintain those folders you may create a file called `admin/includes/extra_configures/dev-skip_admin_rename.php` containing these two constants:
+For local development you can eliminate these warnings but maintain those folders by creating a file called `admin/includes/extra_configures/dev-skip_admin_rename.php` containing these two constants:
 ```php
     define('ADMIN_BLOCK_WARNING_OVERRIDE', 'true');
     define('WARN_INSTALL_EXISTENCE', '0');